What is it?

 Student groups submit a visual or multimedia story sharing their method, observations, or reflection on a citizen science project in or around the classroom.
 The story could be a video, photo essay, comic strip, or a collection of scientific illustrations.
 Stories are displayed in an online exhibition, where students can share their story to a wide audience and see what sustainability inquiries other students around Europe are undertaking.
 The online exhibition is housed by MapWorks Learning on a tool adjacent to Narrative Atlas.

 Who should participate?

 - Secondary school students or mature primary school students anywhere in Europe.

 - Formal or informal educators & students: extracurricular activities welcome!

 - Groups of students accompanied by a teacher or mentor.

 Show off what you have been working on!
 Students and teachers who have been working on a sustainability-related or environmental monitoring citizen science project: share a creative multimedia story about your project.
+Turn your scientific documentation of results and methods for the classroom audience into a science communication project for a wider audience.
 Get your creative side flowing and put on blast the science problem-solving going on in and around your classroom.

 Not yet involved in an existing citizen science or student-led project?
 Get involved!
 Hands-on environmental problem solving is exciting for students and teachers alike.
-There are some resources for newcomers (and veterans) on our Looking to get started page.
+There are some resources for newcomers (and veterans) on our Learning Resources page.